 With respect to patients and clients, the company additionally believes that anyone visiting an HHG dispensary should have immediate access to product information during any waiting periods.
 A number of vendors provide electronic and print services that HHG will use for this purpose.
-In addition the company will institute a robust customer feedback program to ascertain where improvements may be made.
+In addition the company will use modern communications technologies to institute a robust customer feedback program to ascertain where improvements may be made.